 South Texas Detention Complex Lawyer

-Don’t hesitate to contact the The Gonzalez Law Group if you have been detained by ICE and are currently detained in the South Texas Detention Complex.
+Don’t hesitate to contact The Gonzalez Law Group if you have been detained by ICE and are currently detained in the South Texas Detention Complex.
 We can help you figure out exactly what your situation is and give you the best possible advice on what to do next.

-Being in a detention complex and facing an immigration judge can be intimidating but not with the The Gonzalez Law Group by your side ensuring you are not alone.
+Being in a detention complex and facing an immigration judge can be intimidating but not with The Gonzalez Law Group by your side ensuring you are not alone.
 If you are currently in the Pearsall, TX after being detained anywhere in Texas including San Antonio, San Benito, Falfurrias or any other area contact The Gonzalez Law Group at (832) 530-4070 today.